 The bottom line is that, with all these ingredients in combination, you’re removing sugar and substituting healthy fats like omega 3, plus protein and fibre.
 If you are vegetarian, or a carnivore who doesn’t like oily fish like salmon, then you need to make sure you have a vegetarian source, like flaxseed, of essential fatty acid omega 3 in your diet.

 All of the ingredients are ones I’ve used in recipes before.
-So if you’re interested in more detail, please read in my previous posts what I’ve said about the significant health benefits and impacts of the main ingredients – almonds, eggs, erythritol and flaxseed.
+So if you’re interested in more detail, please read in my other posts what I’ve said about the significant health benefits and impacts of the main ingredients – almonds, eggs, and flaxseed.
+I’ve published here a full blog post about zero-carb, zero-calorie, natural sugar-substitute erythritol.
+It covers what it is, its health benefits, how to cook with it, and where to buy it.

 5-Ingredients Recipe for Low-Carb Crackers for Cheese & Paté